hackerkid/Mind-Expanding-Books/README.md

 | The 4-Hour Work Week: Escape the 9-5, Live Anywhere and Join the New Rich | Timothy Ferriss | [3.61](https://www.goodreads.com/book/show/368593.The_4_Hour_Workweek) | 2012 |
 | The Accidental Billionaires : The Founding of Facebook, a Tale of Sex, Money, Genius and Betrayal | Ben Mezrich | [3.50](https://www.goodreads.com/book/show/6326920-the-accidental-billionaires) | 2009 |

+If you like Mind Expanding books you should check out my new project http://diff.blog.
+It's a platform that help you keep updated with the developer community.

 ## Philosophy And Psychology
 | Name | Author | Goodreads Rating | Year Published |
 |------|--------|------------------|----------------|